suffolklibraries/lgc/content/collections/events/community-celebration-14-06.md

     content:
       -
         type: text
-        text: 'n addition to a cake competition, a fashion show and a range of performances, we’ll be hosting a community buffet from around the world. '
+        text: 'In addition to a cake competition, a fashion show and a range of performances, we’ll be hosting a community buffet from around the world. '
   -
     type: paragraph
     attrs: